VoteIT/voteit_devel_buildout/README.rst

 Buildout for VoteIT core development
 ====================================

+NOTE: This is the previous version of VoteIT that isn't maintained.
+It's only kept here as a public archive.
+The code for the current version of VoteIT (version 4) might not be published yet if you haven't found it here.

 Development instructions for VoteIT.
 You need to have:

 * a POSIX-compatible operating system.
 As far as we know, all Linux / UNIX